hazimmm/news_app/README.md

 ## Description

-The News App is a mobile application designed to provide users with a seamless experience for reading and browsing Malaysia news articles from a wide range of reliable sources in real-time using the free API from https://newsapi.org/s/malaysia-news-api.
+The News App is a mobile application designed to provide users with a seamless experience for reading and browsing Malaysian news articles from a wide range of reliable sources in real-time using the free API from https://newsapi.org/s/malaysia-news-api.
 This app offers a user-friendly interface that prioritizes accessibility and convenience, ensuring that users can stay well-informed about current events with ease.
 With the integration of Firebase for authentication and data storage, the News App offers a secure and personalized platform for users to discover and engage with news content.

 The project utilizes the following: